flashbots/suave-specs/specs/rigil/README.md

 ![OFA + Block Builder flow](/assets/OFA_And_Block_Flow.svg)

-1. A user sends their L1 transaction, EIP-712 message, UserOp, or Intent into a SUAVE computor.
+1. A user sends their L1 transaction, EIP-712 message, UserOp, or Intent into a SUAVE Kettle.
 2. MEVM processes this L1 transaction, extracts a hint, and does two things:
     - Stores the L1 transaction in the confidential data store
     - Sends a SUAVE transaction to the mempool which when executed emits the hint as a log
 3. Searchers will be listening on two different lanes for hints:
     - The fast lane which is the mempool
     - The global lane which is the SUAVE chain, which is slower, but will surface any hints that may have been censored by your specific peer in the mempool
-4. Once a hint is received, searchers craft a backrun transaction and send them to a SUAVE computor.
+4. Once a hint is received, searchers craft a backrun transaction and send them to a SUAVE Kettle.
-5. SUAVE computors will process the backrun, combine it into a bundle with the original transaction, include the bundle in a block, and then submit the block to a relay.
+5. SUAVE Kettles will process the backrun, combine it into a bundle with the original transaction, include the bundle in a block, and then submit the block to a relay.

 *Optionally*, bundles can be sent straight to a centralized block builder.